Find the Best Best General Surgery EMR

 Using a general surgery EMR/EHR system brings measurable advantages to surgical practices.
 It improves everything from daily workflow and documentation to patient engagement and financial outcomes.
 Some of the benefits are given below:

-• Faster Documentation: Pre-built templates and real-time charting improve documentation accuracy while reducing time spent on notes
+• Faster Documentation: Pre-built templates and real-time charting improve documentation accuracy while reducing time spent on notes.
+Research indicates that surgical residents spend 20% to 30% of their training time using EMRs, highlighting the significant role of these systems in documentation

 What Should A Provider Consider When Selecting A General Surgery EMR/EHR Software?